 Deadlines for Examinations

-Students can register for exams electronically, using “CampusNet” no later than the deadline given by the university (usually three weeks before the exam).
+Students can register for exams electronically, using “CampusNet” no later than the deadline given by the university of Applied Sciences (usually three weeks before the exam).
 If you want to withdraw your registration , you need to do so by one week before the exam at the latest.
 After that, it is no longer possible to do so.

-Should a student be unable to attend the exam due to health reasons, they must hand in a doctor’s certificate to the university no later than one week after the exam date (please note: the doctor’s certificate must be from the day of the exam) .
+Should a student be unable to attend the exam due to health reasons, they must hand in a doctor’s certificate to the university of Applied Sciences no later than one week after the exam date (please note: the doctor’s certificate must be from the day of the exam) .
 Should the doctor’s certificate be sent by post, the postmarked date counts.
 If the certificate is handed in within this time frame, then the exam will not count as failed.
 If students have missed an exam through no fault of their own, then they must immediately describe the circumstances in writing.
 If it is deemed credible and sufficient, then the exam will also not count as having been failed.
 If there is neither a withdrawal from registration nor a doctor’s certificate, an exam that the student failed to attend will be marked with “failed” (5,0).

 Similarly, the Master’s thesis is written over a 26-week period (6 months), reflecting the greater scope and depth required.
 It is also generally written in conjunction with a company.